 Most email design discussions focus on the content of your email, as well as the header.
 Your footer, however, is just as important.
 The people who reach the bottom of your email are either looking to learn more about you or unsubscribe.

 Either way, you want to make those people happy, and a well-designed email footer can do it.
 Remember, your footer should include the following information:

 - Unsubscribe link

 - Email ratings

 - Support contact information

-- Explanation for why the subscriber receives your emails
+- The explanation for why the subscriber receives your emails

 - Related links, like to your blog

-Building an email that masters the basics of email design is only part of the equation when it comes to email marketing in the 21st century.
-You also have to stay up-to-date on the latest email design trends for 2021, which include:
+Building an email that masters the basics of email design, and follows best practices, is only part of the equation when it comes to email marketing in the 21st century.
+You also have to stay up-to-date on the latest email design trends for 2023, which include:

 - Experiment with 3D images to showcase product builds and features